What is TOSSD?

 The greater focus on sustainable development is not the only change in the financial landscape.
-This landscape has also changed drastically in at least two other ways: more and new actors emerged (e.g. emerging provider or the private sector), and new financial instruments are used in development co-operation (e.g. guarantees).
-TOSSD will better reflect this complex landscape than existing international statistics on development finance.
+This landscape also has more and new actors, and new financial instruments.
+TOSSD better reflects this complex landscape than existing international statistics on development finance.

 Who is developing TOSSD and how?

 The International TOSSD Task Force was created in 2017.
 It is an inclusive group of experts from provider countries, recipient countries and multilateral organisations.

 As the international community called for the development of TOSSD in an “open, inclusive and transparent manner” in the Addis Ababa Action Agenda (paragraph 55) in July 2015, the International TOSSD Task Force makes all documents publicly available.